Rejohnbd/VtsWebsiteApi/README.md

 3. use "npm install dotent --save" command for .env file.
 Then config file keep there.
 4. use "npm install mongoose" command for mongoose db.
 Then check the connection
 5. use "npm install body-parser" command for parser application
+6. use "npm i --save bcryptjs" command for user signup
+7. use "npm i --save jsonwebtoken" command for create token